abra3607/thebutton/README.md

 # ButtonSquire

 This is a Chrome [extension](https://chrome.google.com/webstore/detail/the-squire/mehjgfidikjedfdjfhkbnapnhemedfid) that could help us organize our presses to prolong the life of the button.

 ## Motivation

 There are two problems with proposed methods:

 * Human factor.
 People are very suboptimal.
 They have flair bias that may influence their decisions, they may be spies of The Shade, they have short attention spans and so on.

 * Network delays.
-I think it is very dangerous to assign more than one person to any time period (two people press at the same time => a press is wasted) and it is not possible to assign any time period longer than a second.
+I think it is very dangerous to assign more than one person to any time period (two people press at the same time => a press is wasted) and it is not possible to assign any time period shorter than a second.

 ## Solution